Folkestone Groomers Directory

 The Lead Should Stay On

 Most dogs photographed outdoors are on-lead throughout the entire session.
-The lead gets digitally removed during editing—it's a standard service.
+The lead gets digitally removed during editing—it's a standard professional service.
+As Adobe's photography experts note, "One of the biggest things that we use Photoshop for is to remove leashes.
+We need to keep the dog in one place and they need to know it's not playtime."[1]
 If a photographer suggests letting your dog off-lead in an unfenced area, that's a red flag unless they know your dog has bombproof recall.

 Location Scouting Matters